Tax Guide for Certificate of Resident Status

 2. Notifying changes in status to the authorities

-3. Results of losing residency status
+3. Losing residency status

 Certificate of Resident Status vs. Permanent Residency